Go to: Entry Forms

 Once considered a reliability test for bikes, distance racing is now more a test of the riders endurance to stay focused and maintain lap times.
-And when it’s run in November the warm weather doesn’t help.
+In 2018 the race was moved back to April as the hot weather in November was becoming a problem.

 The 3 Hour race starts at approx 1pm on Sunday with practice sessions and support events in the morning.

 Saturday is a full day of racing for all the usual Classes and most 3 Hour riders will compete as part of their preparation.
-Two distance events with Le Mans starts are also held on Saturday; the Mallala 75Km for Supersport/Superbikes and the Mallala 50Km for other classes.
+Two distance events with Le Mans starts are also held on Saturday; the 75Km for Supersport/Superbikes and the 50Km for other classes.

 The 3 Hour Rules: